MomiQB/MomiQB/README.md

   <h1>Hi there! 👋 I'm Simone Vaccari</h1>
 </div>

+Welcome to my GitHub profile!
 I'm a Master's degree student with a passion for AI, fascinated by Mathematics, intrigued by space.
-Fun fact about me: I'm the co-founder of a circus-theatre company, with which I have performed internationally.
-Check it out [here]((https://compagniadelbuco.it/)!

 ## 🎓 Education
   - **Bachelor in Mathematics**